nrhodes/cs152fa2018/GoogleComputeEngineSetup.md

 ```
 You may see some warnings.
 You'll be prompted for a passphrase for your SSH private key.
 You can leave it empty.

 1. Pull in our repository that contains our scripts (along with our notebooks, and so on).
-(Ececuted  on our cs152 GCE instance).
+(Executed  on our cs152 GCE instance).
 ```
   git clone https://github.com/nrhodes/cs152.git
 ```